rosell-dk/webp-convert/docs/converters.md

 Turns auto-filter on.
 This algorithm will spend additional time optimizing the filtering strength to reach a well-balanced quality.
 Unfortunately, it is extremely expensive in terms of computation.
 It takes about 5-10 times longer to do a conversion.
 A 1MB picture which perhaps typically takes about 2 seconds to convert, will takes about 15 seconds to convert with auto-filter.
 So in most cases, you will want to leave this at its default, which is off.

 #### the `low-memory` option
 Reduce memory usage of lossy encoding at the cost of ~30% longer encoding time and marginally larger output size.
 Default: `false`.
-Read more in [the docs](https://developers.google.com/speed/webp/docs/cwebp)
+Read more in [the docs](https://developers.google.com/speed/webp/docs/cwebp).
+Default: *false*

 #### the `command-line-options` option
 This allows you to set any parameter available for cwebp in the same way as you would do when executing *cwebp*.
 You could ie set it to "-sharpness 5 -mt -crop 10 10 40 40".
 Read more about all the available parameters in [the docs](https://developers.google.com/speed/webp/docs/cwebp)

 #### the `near-lossless` option
 Specify the level of near-lossless image preprocessing.
 This option adjusts pixel values to help compressibility, but has minimal impact on the visual quality.
 It triggers lossless compression mode automatically.
-The range is 0 (maximum preprocessing) to 100 (no preprocessing, the default).
+The range is 0 (maximum preprocessing) to 100 (no preprocessing).
 The typical value is around 60.
-Read more [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek)
+Read more [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek).
+Default: 60

 #### final words on cwebp